mariacarreira/calc_level_ChimeraX/README.md

 ## Installation (Part 2)

-Open the ChimeraX GUI and execute the following commands in the ChimeraX command line, if applicable:

-In case this error message appears "ModuleNotFoundError: No module named 'torch'", run:
+Open the ChimeraX GUI and, in case this error message appears "ModuleNotFoundError: No module named 'torch'", run:
 ```
 pip install torch
 ```